viradex/games-uploader/README.md

 This setting can be modified in the UI.

-If `showCompletionPopup` is `true`, a message box will be shown every time an upload completes.
+If `showCompletionNotification` is `true`, a message box will be shown every time an upload completes.
 If `shutDownOnComplete` is `true`, the computer will automatically shut down 60 seconds after the final video has been uploaded.

 If the shut down on complete option is set to `true`, the show completion popups option will be set to `true` regardless of the value entered.